 Hurricane Irma provided a major wake-up call for the need for Florida communities to better incorporate resiliency measures into their local planning process to address impacts from major storm events and sea level rise.
-This webinar provides information on cutting edge strategies being used effectively around the state of Florida to promote greater community resiliency.
-Erin Deady of Erin Deady, P.A. covers comprehensive planning, legal, policy and other measures being incorporated into local planning processes around the state.
-Charles Pattison focuses on Monroe County’s new purchase of development rights program as it relates to the county’s Rate of Growth Ordinance (ROGO) to protect critical areas from over-development.
-Christopher Moore discusses Pinellas County’s initiatives to prepare for sea level rise, including its vulnerability assessment and adaptation strategies.
+This webinar provides information on cutting edge strategies being used effectively around the state of Florida to promote greater community resiliency, including comprehensive planning, legal, policy and other measures being incorporated into local planning processes around the state, Monroe County’s new purchase of development rights program as it relates to the county’s Rate of Growth Ordinance (ROGO) to protect critical areas from over-development, and Pinellas County’s initiatives to prepare for sea level rise, including its vulnerability assessment and adaptation strategies.

 Implementing Florida 2070: Successful Local Conservation Ballot Measures in Florida

-The Trust for Public Land’s Will Abberger and Pegeen Hanrahan share proven strategies to assist Florida communities with the design and passage of local ballot measures to generate new public funds for parks and land conservation.
+Representatives of the Trust for Public Land share proven strategies to assist Florida communities with the design and passage of local ballot measures to generate new public funds for parks and land conservation.
 The TPL Conservation Finance program has helped pass 26 local ballot measures in Florida, creating over $1 billion in new funding for conservation.
 The goal is to share how local governments and community groups in Florida can help fund the conservation of important local and regional natural lands to support Florida’s greenways and trails networks, the Florida Wildlife Corridor, and other park and conservation initiatives.